 A Sermon on Romans 6:20-21Read more

-For when you were slaves of sin, you were free in regard to righteousness.
-But what fruit were you getting at that time from the things of which you are now ashamed?
-For the end of those things is death.
-(ESV)
+20For when you were slaves of sin, you were free in relation to righteousness.
+21Therefore what benefit were you then deriving from the things of which you are now ashamed?
+For the outcome of those things is death.

 20For when ye were the servants of sin, ye were free from righteousness.
 21What fruit had ye then in those things whereof ye are now ashamed? for the end of those things is death.

 Dr. Martyn Lloyd-Jones (1899-1981) was a Welsh evangelical minister who preached and taught in the Reformed tradition.
 His principal ministry was at Westminster Chapel, in central London, from 1939-1968, where he delivered multi-year expositions on books of the bible such as Romans, Ephesians and the Gospel of John.
 In addition to the MLJ Trust’s collection of 1,600 of these sermons in audio format, most of these great sermon series are available in book form (including a 14 volume collection of the Romans sermons), as are other series such as "Spiritual Depression", "Studies in the Sermon on the Mount" and "Great Biblical Doctrines".
 He is considered by many evangelical leaders today to be an authority on biblical truth and the sufficiency of Scripture.